-The Chairman will consider the appropriate action to take and may decide that the site should be removed from the Scheme.
-Where the Chairman’s decision is to remove the site from the Scheme, the company will be informed in writing, with the client copied in.
+Where the Service & Performance Committee Chairman’s decision is to remove the site from the Scheme, the company will be informed in writing, with the client copied in.
 The site must then remove all evidence of registration on that site.

 Scheme Appeals Panel

 The Considerate Constructors Scheme has established an appeals panel of experienced Monitors who will review any formal appeals received from a site whose registration with the Scheme has been cancelled following a breach of the Code of Considerate Practice.

-If a site wishes to appeal, they must do so within 3 months of receipt of the letter from the Chairman confirming their removal from the Scheme, and the decision to appeal must be confirmed in writing.
+If a site wishes to appeal, they must do so within 3 months of receipt of the letter from the Service & Performance Committee Chairman confirming their removal from the Scheme, and the decision to appeal must be confirmed in writing.
 The site must also confirm in writing their reasons for disagreeing with the decision to remove them from the Scheme as this document will form the basis of the appeal.

 Once this written confirmation has been received, it will be passed to the panel along with copies of all reports completed on that site and all relevant correspondence.
 The panel will review all of the information and make a formal decision as to whether the removal of the site was correct.
 If they support the original decision, they will confirm their decision in writing with a detailed explanation as to why they have done so.
 If they agree that the decision to remove the site was incorrect, the site will be reinstated immediately and this will be confirmed in writing.